-The server listens for TCP-connections on port 7777 (See section 3.3 for info about changing this).
+By default, the server listens for TCP-connections on port 7777 (See section 3.4 for info about changing this).

 If you are running a firewall on your server system you will have to allow incoming TCP-connections on this port before your clients can contact the server from a Workbench or web browser.
 Consult the documentation of your firewall for information on how to do this.